Silver Criteria

 A toy is hidden completely out of sight and either above head height or low to the ground/under raised furniture, with the dog out of the room(s) while the item is placed.
 Dog is given at least two connected rooms and a hallway to search.
 Dog can be given encouragement but no guidance.
 This can also be performed outside with the toy left in a tree or bush to mimic the requirements laid out.

-Show dog performing at least three silver level tricks in a busy area such as a shopping centre or high street as well as jumping off of structures like low walls and the like with confidence.
+Show your dog performing at least three silver level tricks in a busy area such as a shopping centre or high street as well as jumping off of structures like low walls and the like with confidence.
 For public videos, at the start of the video, please ensure you show that your dog is being handled using ONLY a flat collar or back clip harness.
 Any videos which do not show a lack of aversive tools will need to be resubmitted.

 Full Health Check